-The Social Ecology Student Services Office is staffed by: Cammy Wang, the Director; Assistant Director for Graduate Student Services; the academic counselors/student affairs officers Janet Stevens, Ana Pereira Stevenson, Jenna Bague, Director of Field Study, Ashley Vikander; office manager, Jill Vidas; and an office administrative assistant.
-The staff performs a variety of important functions.
-In support of undergraduate majors in the School this includes maintaining student files and records, advising students about degree requirements and course options, counseling students who are on academic probation, conducting degree requirement checks, and assisting faculty with new course approvals and curriculum management.
+The Social Ecology Student Services Office is staffed by: Cammy Wang, Director; Jill Vidas, Director for Graduate Student Services; academic counselors/student affairs officers Lisa Punelli, Dahlia Warman, Danielle Lacson, Director of Field Study, Ashley Vikander, office manager, Tiffany Novak; and Maria Spangenberg, office administrative assistant.
+The staff performs a variety of important functions in support of undergraduate majors in the School including maintaining student files and records, advising students about degree requirements and course options, counseling students who are on academic probation, conducting degree requirement checks, and assisting faculty with new course approvals and curriculum management.
 The Student Services Office also publicizes our graduate programs, coordinates all aspects of the admissions process, and assumes responsibility for orienting new students to the School.
-In addition, the Office assigns students to teaching assistant positions, administers our fellowship and research assistant funds, administers our research and travel funds, administers our competitive awards programs, certifies the membership of students' thesis/dissertation committees, and maintains data bases on various aspects of our graduate programs.
-These individuals work closely with the Associate Dean of Students (James Meeker) and with staff from various offices on campus to coordinate all administrative aspects of our programs.
-As Assistant Director for Graduate Student Services, Jean Martínez handles graduate student issues.
-Students may make individual appointments as needed to meet with Jean or the Associate Dean.
+In addition, the Office assigns students to teaching assistant positions, administers fellowship and research assistant funds, research and travel funds, competitive awards programs, certifies the membership of students' thesis/dissertation committees, and maintains data on various aspects of our graduate programs.
+These individuals work closely with the Associate Dean of Students and with staff from various offices on campus to coordinate all administrative aspects of our programs.
+The Director for Graduate Student Services handles graduate student issues.
+Students may make individual appointments as needed to meet with either the Associate Dean or the Director of Graduate Student Services.